IBM-Cloud/DevOps-Services-Docs/docs/integrations/saucelabs_auto/index.md

 1. [Log in to DevOps Services](https://hub.jazz.net).
 The My Projects page opens.

 2. Click **EXPLORE**, find the project to start from, and click its name.
-![Bluemix DevOps Services new user landing page][1]

 3. Click **FORK PROJECT**.
 When you fork a project, the original project's source is copied into a new DevOps Services project that you own.

 4. In the Fork Project window that opens, type your project name, review the contents of the window, and specify options as needed.
-For more information about the options, [see Starting a Bluemix DevOps Services project](#starting_a_devops_services_project).
+For more information about the options, [see Starting a Bluemix DevOps Services project](/docs/startproject#starting_a_devops_services_project).
+![Bluemix DevOps Services new user landing page][1]

 5. Click **CREATE**.